BenOvermyer/vox-draconis-2/manuscript/world-of-yrda.typ

 For example, a place where a lot of healing magic is used might have a calming, soothing anima.
-A place where a lot of destructive magic is used might have a violent, chaotic #index[anima].
+A place where a lot of destructive magic is used might have a violent, chaotic anima.
 Areas with a significant elemental focus might have anima that is associated with that element.

 == Important Kingdoms and Cultures